EAGLE-BPN/eagle-wiki/README.md

 We'll assume that your shell is Bash and you're installing the scripts in the directory ~/eagle.
 Change the paths accordingly.

+Please note that in the installation process we have to manually apply [this patch](https://gerrit.wikimedia.org/r/#/c/167532/) to the pywikibot source in order to ensure compatibility with the older version of Wikibase in EAGLE Wiki.

 <pre>
 $ <b>mkdir eagle</b>
 $ <b>cd eagle</b>